 Homeowner Participation Is a Must

 An HOA turnover is a critical step that every homeowners or condo association must take.
-In order to ensure a smooth transition or, at least, come close to it, homeowners need to take an active role.
+To ensure a smooth transition or, at least, come close to it, homeowners need to take an active role.
 That means paying attention to HOA business, including its financials and insurance, right from the get-go.

 When homeowners receive control of the HOA, many find it hard to manage it without help.
 HOA management software is the perfect solution for self-managed communities and management companies alike.
 Schedule a free demo, call us at (800) 626-1267, or contact us online for more information.